 We often get asked, which is the correct wired system for me?
 The first topic we will tackle is the basic models using the flagship AMT LS saxophone system as the example.
-The fallowing information applies to every wind instrument microphone that we manufacture.
-Each microphone (LS, Ta2, P800, etc etc) can be ordered with these options:
+The following information applies to every wind instrument microphone that we manufacture.
+Each microphone (LS, Ta2, P800, etc, etc) can be ordered with these options:

 1. INLINE models: (LSi, P800i, Ta2i, etc) include the Inline preamp.
 The inline preamp powers the microphone only by phantom power, so you must have a mixing board with phantom power to use this microphone.
 The microphone can also be used with all of AMT wireless systems, with any of the cable options for other brands of wireless, and can be used with AMT-Inline-Preampthe other AMT preamps.
 (BP45, AP40) The inline preamp includes a -10dB cut as well as a

 low roll-off of the filter.
 The cut is used depending on the gain structure of your particular mixing board, and the cut filter can be used if the microphone is being used in conjunction with sub-bass or if for some reason you need to remove low frequency depending on the room you performing in.
 The inline preamp can be clipped to a music stand or worn on the belt.
 The output is an XLR to the mixing board and the input is a Ta3 locking mini connector from the microphone.

 2. Standard models: (LS, P800, Ta2, etc etc) The standard models come with the BP45 preamp.
 The BP45 preamp is the most common preamp ordered.